Fall Colors Hike, Metolius Preserve

 Hike Rating: This is a moderate, ~4 mile hike on dirt roads and trails.

-Route: This hike will start at the South Trailhead of the Metolius Preserve and will explore trails in the area.
+Route: This hike will start at the South Trailhead at the Metolius Preserve and will explore trails in the area.
 Terrain will be uneven at times.

 Elevation gain/loss: There is very little elevation gain/loss on this hike.